 It's fair to say Mosaic has defined my life.
 Since 1992, the last word with regard to running the business, has rested with me.
 We're all adaptable here and it feels like in my time I've enjoyed at least a dozen careers.
 Whether it's helping shape the output of the creatives, managing the team or working with our clients on a strategic level, my role is certainly varied.
 Throw in my photographic practice and you have a heady mix.
 There was a time I'd have worried about being seen as a 'Jack of all trades' but experience changes that.
 If I've learnt anything in my time, it's to know my limits and of course my strengths.
 Armed with that insight, you can build a team that works and I'm lucky enough to say that I work with some exceptional people.

-As far back as I can remember I wanted to be 'creative'.
-Creativity shapes my life, it's what makes me happy, and it's what keeps me awake at night.
-I worked my way up from my first 'Junior Artist' role, aged 16, for my local newspaper in Cumbria, through to my first Creative Director role nearly 15 years ago (I'm proud to be counted as one of only 11% of women in this role).
+As far back as I can remember I wanted to ‘be creative’.
+Creativity shapes my life, it’s what makes me happy, and it’s what keeps me awake at night.
+I worked my way up from my first role, aged 16, as ‘Junior Artist’ for my local newspaper in Cumbria, through to my first Creative Director role 15 years ago (I’m proud to be counted as one of only 11% of women in this role).
 Whilst Graphic Design is my trade, conceptual development is what really excites me.
-I first met Laurie a decade ago when I applied for the role of Creative Director with Mosaic — and something just clicked between us.
-It's fair to say there's been no looking back since then.
-We have a core team (across all aspects of the business) of equally creative people who have helped shape the agency into what it is today.
+I met Laurie 12 years ago when I applied for the role of Creative Director with Mosaic — and something just clicked between us.
+It's fair to say there’s been no looking back.
+We collaborate with a core team of equally creative people who have helped us to shape the agency into what it is today.